Bengin Ahmad: People, portraits and street photography

-The second direction focuses on individuals' unique features that distinguish them from the rest.
-To create his desired artworks in this realm, he uses various framing, cropping and editing techniques to emphasize certain individualities in the photo..
+The second perspective focuses on the unique features that distinguish an individual from the collective.
+To create his desired artworks in this realm, Ahmad employs a variety of framing, cropping and editing techniques to emphasise particular individualities within the photograph.

-"A Syrian Refugee" is one of the most prominent portraits by Ahmad, published by UNIRC, which is United Nations entity, ABC News, The London Magazine, HuffPost, and Humanium.
+A Syrian Refugee is one of Ahmad's most prominent portraits.
+It has been published by the United Nations Regional Information Centre (UNIRC), a United Nations entity, as well as by ABC News, The London Magazine, HuffPost and Humanium.